Reading: Understanding Text Types

 Purpose: To inform the public about a recent, factual event.

-Clues: Has a headline, a date, a location (dateline), and a neutral, factual tone.
+Clues: Headline, date, location, and a neutral tone.
 It answers Who, What, Where, When, Why.

 Purpose: To share an opinion and persuade others.

 A wonderful place to stay!
 The rooms were very clean and the view of the river was amazing.
 However, the WiFi was a bit slow.
-Overall, I would definitely recommend it for a quiet holiday.
+Overall, I would definitely recommend it.

-Purpose: To share personal experiences or information in a conversational style.
+Purpose: To share personal experiences in a conversational style.

-Clues: A catchy title, an author's name, a date, and an informal, personal tone (often uses "I" and "you").
+Clues: A catchy title, an author's name, a date, and an informal tone (uses "I" and "you").

 Purpose: To communicate informally with a specific person you know.

-Clues: A `Subject` line, an informal greeting (Hi, Hello), and a closing (Thanks, Best, See you).
+Clues: A `Subject` line, an informal greeting, and a closing.

 Subject: Dinner on Saturday?